huaminghuangtw/Dear-Today-Me/My-True-North.md

 Don't wait.
 Don't tell yourself you'll warm up to it.
 Do it now.
 Do it first.
 The time will never be just right.
 The longer you put off a task, the harder it becomes.

-[Discipline now, freedom later.](https://x.com/RyanHoliday/status/1698727749165387969) [Only the disciplined ones in life are free.](https://www.youtube.com/shorts/hywDs1dhTOI) The labor will pass, but the rewards will last.
+[Discipline now, freedom later.](https://x.com/RyanHoliday/status/1698727749165387969) Hard now, easy later.
+[Only the disciplined ones in life are free.](https://www.youtube.com/shorts/hywDs1dhTOI) The labor will pass, but the rewards will last.

 [Do hard things.](https://x.com/hubermanlab/status/1720932074318635396?lang=en) Seek intensive hardships to forge self-discipline and self-control.
 You will feel incredibly great afterwards.
 Eat the frog.
 Build your evidence pool.
 Be accountable and reliable.